 Segesta and Selinunte Temples

-A journey through time among the ruins and remains of two of antiquities most glorious towns.
-Segesta and Selinunte, fascinating destinations in the province of Trapani, with some of the best preserved temples and ruins in the world.
-Once two of the most powerful towns in the Mediterranean, they were bitter enemies from their very foundation.
+A journey through time among the ruins, remains and temples of two of antiquities most glorious towns.
+Segesta and Selinunte, fascinating destinations in the province of Trapani, with some of the best-preserved temples and ruins in the world.
+Once two of the most powerful towns in the Mediterranean, Selinunte and Segesta were bitter enemies from their very foundation.
 Segesta, the main town of the Elymians, a people originally, it is believed, from Troy, was under constant threat from the expansionist policies of Selinunte, the most western of the Greek colonies, founded in around 628 B.C.
 A series of wars ultimately led to the destruction in 408 B.C., of Selinunte in the hands of the Carthaginians whose assistance had been sought by the Segestans.
 Nearly a century later, Segesta was itself destroyed by Greeks from Syracuse and subsequently became part of the Roman empire.
-The large archeological site of Selinunte, and the main monuments of Segesta date back to the time of their maximum splendour.
+The large archaeological site of Selinunte, and the main monuments of Segesta date back to the time of their maximum splendour.
 The theatre of Segesta, in a breathtaking setting (2nd century B.C.), hosts classical performances and important cultural events every summer and the magnificent Doric style temple has dominated the surrounding area for more than 2500 years.
+Today Segesta and Selinunte temples are a precious trace of the ancient story of the Mediterranean, waiting to be explored.